Updating Wedding Traditions

 4- Three tiered fruit wedding cake

-Wedding traditions reinvented are no more obvious that in the wedding cake.
+Updating wedding traditions can be seen most clearly in the choice of wedding cake.
 Cake designers have transformed the wedding market.
 Many couples now prefer towers of bright cupcakes or miniature parcels as their wedding cake.
 It’s fun and quirky, often cheaper, but looks stylish!
 The fruit based cake has been replaced by sponges of all flavour, with the tradition of saving layers of cake for your children’s christening being a thing of the past.
 The cake is now more about a lovely photo moment and a sweet treat for guests.
 Others forget a cake completely .
 Couples are choosing an array of lovely pudds after the meal or selections of miniature cakes and desserts being served instead.

 5 – Evening buffet

 This is a thing of the past!
-My clients are preferring a selection of food vendors positioned around the room offering quality duck spring rolls, fish & chips, crepes, hot donuts, kebabs and Asian food.
+My clients are preferring a selection of food vendors positioned around the room or using outside spaces.
+All offering quality duck spring rolls, fish and chips, crepes, hot donuts, kebabs and Asian food.
 It means that there is something to suit all palates.
 Plus, it avoids queuing at buffet stations.
 It seems to work as the food is fresh, hot and tasty.
 A style that suits everyone attending.

 6 – Almond wedding favours